 If you only applied for the Child Care Assistance Program (CCAP), you will not need to have an interview.
 You may need to provide additional documents.

 Please check your mail regularly and pick up the phone for all calls you receive, even calls from “unknown” or blocked numbers.
-Your county will contact you with next steps for completing your application.
+Your county or Tribal Nation will contact you with next steps for completing your application.

-You are also welcome to call your county or tribal servicing agency directly to check on the status of your case.
-You can find a full list of county phone numbers here.
+You are also welcome to call your county or Tribal Nation directly to check on the status of your case.
+You can find a full list of county and Tribal Nation phone numbers here.

-You can also send verification documents directly to your county or tribal servicing agency.
-Find how to send documents to your county here.
+You can also send verification documents directly to your county or Tribal Nation.
+Find how to send documents to your county or Tribal Nation here.

 How quickly will I get benefits?

-Food Stamps (SNAP): Your county or tribal servicing agency has 30 days to approve or deny your case.
+Food Stamps (SNAP): Your county or Tribal Nation has 30 days to approve or deny your case.
 Some people with very low income can get expedited services, and their cases should be processed in 7 days.
-Because of the pandemic, counties are receiving a higher volume of applications than normal.
+Because of the pandemic, counties and Tribal Nations are receiving a higher volume of applications than normal.
 It may take longer than usual to hear back.
-If it’s been more than two weeks and you haven’t gotten any mail or phone calls from your county, or you want to contact your county office, you can find their phone number here.
+If it’s been more than two weeks and you haven’t gotten any mail or phone calls from your county or Tribal Nation, or you want to contact them directly, you can find their phone number here.